AncaMales/API-Testing/README.md

 **Parameters**

-**q** is required and represents the city name
+- **q** is required and represents the city name

-**appid** is required and represents the unique API key (than can always be found on the personal account page under the "API key" tab on https://openweathermap.org/)
+- **appid** is required and represents the unique API key (than can always be found on the personal account page under the "API key" tab on https://openweathermap.org/)

-**mode** is optional and represents the response format.
+- **mode** is optional and represents the response format.
 JSON format is used by default.

-**cnt** is optional and represents the number of timestamps, which will be returned in the API response.
+- **cnt** is optional and represents the number of timestamps, which will be returned in the API response.

-Z
+- **units** is optional and represents the units of measurement. standard, metric and imperial units are available.
+- **lang** is optional and represents the language.